lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __Authority:__ local

-- __Usage Notes:__ For original metadata records, enter the creator of the record in the format "institution_code/cataloger_initials", e.g. lsu/cmk.
+- __Instruction:__ For original metadata records, enter the creator of the record in the format "institution_code/cataloger_initials", e.g. lsu/cmk.
 Uses an authority attribute with value "local".
 Optional for records which have a Record Origin field.

 #### Record Origin
 - __Definition:__ Shows the origin or provenance of the MODS record.

-- __Usage Notes:__ For metadata records that were migrated or generated through an automated process, enter a brief description of that process.
+- __Instruction:__ For metadata records that were migrated or generated through an automated process, enter a brief description of that process.

 #### Record Creation Date
 - __Definition:__ The date on which the original MODS record was first created.

-- __Usage Notes:__ Enter the date of creation of the record using W3CDTF encoding, YYYY-MM-DD.
+- __Instruction:__ Enter the date of creation of the record using W3CDTF encoding, YYYY-MM-DD.
 Uses an encoding attribute with value "w3cdtf".

 #### Record Change Date
 - __Definition:__ The date the original MODS record was last modified.

-- __Usage Notes:__ Enter the date that record was modified using W3CDTF encoding, YYYY-MM-DD.
+- __Instruction:__ Enter the date that record was modified using W3CDTF encoding, YYYY-MM-DD.
 Uses an encoding attribute with value "w3cdtf".

 #### Language of Cataloging
 - __Definition:__ The language of the text of the cataloging in the MODS record.

-- __Usage Notes:__ Use the ISO alpha-3 encoding for the language used in cataloging the record.
+- __Instruction:__ Use the ISO alpha-3 encoding for the language used in cataloging the record.
 Note that this does not pertain to the language of the resource itself.
 Uses a type attribute with value "code" and an authority attribute with value "iso639-2b".

 [Back to Contents](#contents)